owl-lisp/owl/doc/manual.md

 Owl Lisp is a simple purely functional programming language.
 This document describes the language, its implementation and available libraries.
-The language is essentially R7RS Scheme, apart from mutable data structures and reliance on multithreading for some essential language features.
-This is inteded to be a standalone document, so no prior experience of Scheme or other Lisps is required.
+The language is essentially R7RS Scheme, apart from having only immmutable data structures and relying on multithreading for some core operations.

-# Lisp
+# History of Lisp

-Lisp (or LISP) is an acronym of LISt Processor.
-It was invented by John McCarthy at MIT in 1958.
-The initial intention was to define a purely mathematical notation for algorithms.
-The publication describing Lisp contained a definition of how it is to be computed, in Lisp itself.
-This `eval` function was soon implemented on a computer, turning the language from a purely theoretical to a practical programming language.
+Lisp (or LISP) is short for LISt Processor.
+It was initially a mathematical formalism intended for reasoning about computations.
+Lisp was invented by John McCarthy at MIT in 1958.
+The initial description of the language contained a definition of the semantics of the language in terms of itself.
+This evaluation function was soon implemented on a computer, turning Lisp from theory to practice.

+Since then different dialects of Lisp have evolved into many different directions.
+One of the main features connecting the dialects has been the syntax
+   - or to be more precise, lack of it.
+Most data in Lisp can be displayed textually in a simple format.
+Instead of having a syntax for the programming language and one for representing this data, Lisp uses the same for both.
+Lisp programs are just lists.

+Common Lisp is one of the major current dialects.
+It is used by several commercial applications.
+Scheme is another modern version of Lisp.
+It attempts to define a small core of constructs out of which many kinds of programming primitives can be built.

+Owl is essentially a small step from the multi-paradigm world of Scheme into a purely functional one.
+Scheme programs are usually mainly functional with some mutations sprinkled sparingly where needed.

 ## Why Another Lisp?